olcf/olcf-user-docs/data/index.rst

 .. note::

- Globus does not preserve file permissions and will overwrite destination files with identically named sources files without warning.
+ Globus does not preserve file permissions and will overwrite destination files with identically named source files without warning.

 Below is a summary of the steps for data transfer using Globus: